-I obtained my Ph.D. in Applied Mathematics & Statistics, and Scientific Computation (AMSC) at the University of Maryland, College Park.
+I obtained my Ph.D. in Applied Mathematics & Statistics, and Scientific Computation from the AMSC program at the University of Maryland, College Park.
 My area of concentration was Scientific Computation, and my work focused on harmonic analysis and its applications.
-[Disseration]
+[Disseration, Dissertation defense slides]

 I had the privilege and fortune of having John J. Benedetto as my Ph.D. advisor.
 He is the director of The Norbert Wiener Center for Harmonic Analysis and Applications (NWC).
 He also directed my M.A. degree work on "Signal processing for health monitoring of jet engines."